braintelligencePL/spring-web-vs-spring-webflux/README.md

 ### `product-store` - slow service

 We have some slow service that responds with 200ms delay.
-Our data center or whatever.
+Lets assume that this service mimics some service accessed via HTTP.

 Run: `./gradlew -p product-store bootRun`